-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.568) states:
+The OMG Unified Modeling Language specification, (v2.5.1, p.359) states:

-A transition is a directed relationship between a source vertex and a target vertex.
-It may be part of a compound transition, which takes the state machine from one state configuration to another, representing the complete response of the state machine to an occurrence of an event of a particular type.
+A Transition represents an arc between exactly one source Vertex and exactly one Target vertex (the source and targets may be the same Vertex).
+It may form part of a compound transition, which takes the StateMachine from one steady State configuration to another, representing the full response of the StateMachine to an occurrence of an Event that triggered it.